A Multivariate Bernoulli-Based Sampling Method for Multi-Label Data with Application to Meta-Research

 \section{Conclusion}

-In this paper, we proposed two novel sampling algorithms specifically designed to mitigate label imbalance in multi-label datasets.
+In this paper, we propose two novel sampling algorithms specifically designed to mitigate label imbalance in multi-label datasets.
 A key differentiator of our approaches is the explicit assumption that the labels follow a multivariate Bernoulli distribution.
 This distributional assumption allows our algorithms to directly model the complex co-occurrence structure of the labels.
 Once the optimized weights are calculated, a desired balanced subsample of any size can be quickly obtained by weighted sampling.
 Most importantly, these weights enable repeated sampling and generating diverse subsamples that are distinct yet consistently maintain the label balance.
 The second algorithm allows preserving some of the imbalance characteristics by retaining the relative frequency order while systematically minimizing the overall imbalance within the subsample.
-Although our framework includes both balanced sampling (yields flat marginal label distributions) and compressed imbalanced sampling (which reduces label imbalance while preserving label prevalence order), the two applications presented in this paper primarily use the compressed imbalanced approach.
+Although our framework includes both balanced sampling (which yielding flat marginal label distributions) and compressed imbalanced sampling (which reduces label imbalance while preserving label prevalence order), the first two applications presented in this paper primarily use the compressed imbalanced approach.
 This choice reflects a practical compromise: we aim to retain some of the original corpus's characteristics, particularly the relative frequency ranking of labels, while mitigating extreme imbalance that can hinder downstream analysis or model performance.
 Finally, application of our algorithms to publicly available datasets (Example 3) underscores the practical limitations of theoretical balancing in the presence of data sparsity.
 For high-dimensional label spaces with limited observations, achieving perfect balance is both practically unattainable without dropping minority labels, and potentially detrimental to modeling the naturally imbalanced real-world distributions.
 By transitioning between algorithms based on dataset characteristics, our framework provides a pragmatic solution that maximizes imbalance reduction while preserving the integrity of the original label space.

-One future direction is to reduce the time spent in optimization.
-Another possible future direction is to integrate the sampling prior to any classification modeling, which would improve the model performance at predicting the minority label.
+One future direction would be to integrate the sampling prior to any multi-label classification modeling, which would improve the model performance at predicting the minority label.
 The recall and precision trade-off at these minority labels can then be finely controlled by manipulating the compression strength parameter $s$ during the initial optimization.